aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/KDG.png" /></p>

 9. Hit **Send data**.
 You should see data starting to send.
-Let the data generator send a couple thousand records (3000 records for example would be a good stopping point) and then finally hit **Stop sending data to Kinesis**.
+Let the data generator send a couple thousand records (3000 records for example would be a good stopping point) and then finally hit **Stop sending data to Kinesis**. **Leave this tab open because you will need to send more data later.**

 10. Go back to the AWS Management Console tab with your Kinesis Firehose delivery stream open.
 Click into the stream to view the stream details if you are not viewing them already.